Student Engagement Program

 The Institutes CPCU Society and the CPCU-Loman Education Foundation are committed to attracting the best and brightest students into the property-casualty insurance and risk management industry and to helping these students succeed throughout their careers.
-To support these efforts, we are offering college students the opportunity to engage with experienced mentors, as well as financial support to begin their CPCU® journey, through the 2017 Student Engagement Program.
+To support these efforts, we are offering college students the opportunity to engage with experienced mentors, as well as financial support to begin their CPCU® journey.

 The CPCU Society Annual Meeting brings together thousands of insurance and risk management professionals at all levels in an effort to educate, inspire and empower current and future industry leaders.